Code-Institute-Submissions/mariodragun-Milestone-3-Code-Institute_SepResub/readme.md

 - If someone write \admin\ in URL gets [error message](https://github.com/mariodragun/Milestone-3-Code-Institute/blob/master/images/test%20images/error_link.JPG)

-- That user can continue unfinshed quizzes
+- That user can continue with unfinished session

-- That finished quizzes is  inaccessible for players
+- That finished session is inaccessible for players